 On October 27th, 2015 the Government of Aruba, in collaboration with the United Nations Development Programme (UNDP), launched the Centre of Excellence for the Sustainable Development for Small Island Developing States (SIDS).

 The COE aims to strengthen innovation and resilience in SIDS around the world.
 It offers a platform to exchange knowledge and experiences between developing countries (South-South cooperation), on issues such as renewable energy, climate resilience, public-private partnerships, water management, tourism, environment and public health.

 “Aruba is diligently working to achieve its vision of sustainability and shared prosperity and in doing this it has built ‘know-how’ in many areas.
-We are truly honored that UNDP has chosen Aruba to solidify this knowledge and help share experiences with other SIDS, also boosting South-South cooperation,” said Prime Minister Mike Eman of Aruba.
+We are truly honored that UNDP has chosen Aruba to solidify this knowledge and help share experiences with other SIDS, also boosting South-South cooperation,” said former Prime Minister Mike Eman of Aruba.
 “We also thank the Netherlands for their support to the UN and their understanding of how this project will benefit SIDS worldwide.”

 “Sustainability, climate resilience, tackling the eradication of poverty in a multidimensional way — beyond income alone—and boosting access to finance for development are essential for SIDS,” said Jessica Faieta, UN Assistant Secretary General and UNDP Regional Director for Latin America and the Caribbean.
 “This Centre will be crucial to boost exchanges between Aruba and among other SIDS which have many innovative experiences that can help other island states in their path to implement and ultimately achieve the Sustainable Development Goals (SDGs).”